 I was curious about these things and the pharmacists that I worked with explained that these are common themes in the medical field.
+The pharmacists new all the signs and the effects of pharmaceuticals.
+They told me that the medical doctors know about this too, they just can’t do anything about it because it was the status quo.
+They don’t have any other choice than to prescribe medications and surgery.
 The children get sick and doctors prescribe antibiotics even if it’s a viral infection.
 For the senior citizens, they may have started on one medication 40 years ago but that led to side effects that needed other prescriptions.
 Eventually an organ was ruined which lead to other diseases and more medications that ruined other organs in an ever worsening cycle.
 So now, those senior citizens are on 10 or more different medications to try and control all the side effects and disease processes they have going on.
-For the side effects, a co-worker of mine in her mid 20’s was suffering from rheumatoid arthritis and she complained about the side effects of her medications like weight gain.
+A co-worker of mine in her mid 20’s was suffering from rheumatoid arthritis and she complained about the side effects of her medications like weight gain, frequent cold and even though she was on meds, she was still in pain.
 I can still vividly remember her rubbing and massaging her hands because of the pain from using her hands so much at work.
 If she hadn’t told me that she was diagnosed w/ RA, I never would have known because her hands still looked normal on the outside.
-For the drug seekers, the pharmacists would call ahead to all the other pharmacies in the area warning about these patients.
-The pharmacists new all the signs and the effects of pharmaceuticals.
-They told me that the medical doctors know about this too, they just can’t do anything about it because it was the status quo.
-They don’t have any other choice than to prescribe medications and surgery.
+When ever there were drug seekers the pharmacists would call ahead to all the other pharmacies in the area warning about these patients.
+Doesn’t this just seem like a madhouse?

 After these discoveries percolated in the back of my mind, one day it suddenly hit me.
 I realized that I did not want to contribute to the madness!
 Pharmaceutical medicine was not the right path for me.
-After this realization I had, what I realize now was, a panic attack!
+After this realization I had a panic attack!
 I remember sitting in my room at night with the lights off.
 The light in my room came from the hallway and the window.
-I was sitting in front of my computer and my mind was panicking and going a mile a minute because my future was suddenly empty.
+I was sitting in front of my computer and my mind was panicking and going a mile a minute because my future was suddenly blank.
 I was close to graduation and I didn’t know what I was going to do with the rest of my life!

-As I was sitting in front of my computer, I asked the angels to help me figure out what I’m supposed to do next.
-Then a thought, I like to think literally, popped into my head, “What about herbal medicine?”
+As I was sitting in front of my computer, I asked my guardian angels to help me figure out what I was supposed to do next.
+Then a thought popped into my head, “What about herbal medicine?”
 (Thank you angels!)
 As soon as I got that idea, I thought to myself, “Huh, herbal medicine.”
 I knew there were people out there who did stuff with herbs; I just didn’t know who they were or how they did it.
 So, I did a Google search.
-I remember the first article I looked at was actually a Quackwatch article about naturopathic doctors.
-I remember that the person who wrote the article sounded really angry.
-I’d never heard of naturopathic medicine before.
-I wanted to know what it was and why this guy was so angry.
-So, I did another Google search.

 California was one of the few licensed states and I was able to contact a local ND and ask her a little about the education process.
 I also saw for the first time the booths for the naturopathic schools at the career fair.
 Everything just seemed to fall into place.
-Then I met a doctor who was a naturopathic physician and an acupuncturist.
-Again, I knew instantly that I wanted to do the same thing too.
+Then I met a doctor who was a naturopathic physician and an acupuncturist, what a rockstar!
+Again, I knew instantly that I wanted to do the same thing too!

 Now here I am, several years later with dual naturopathic and Chinese medicine degrees.
 A whole other world opened up for me once I started on this path and I want to share natural medicine with as many people as I can.